stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

 ## Passing A Sub Component

-So far, we don’t have a very _interesting_ application however.
+So far, we don't have a very _interesting_ application however.
 How could we extend it?

-Let’s start with a child that actually receives props.
+Let's start with a child that actually receives props.

 ```javascript
 <script>